 Welcome Letters 4

-Urban Bourbon Half Marathon Sports Medicine Staff 6

 Is It Safe?
-8
+6

-Training Tips 9
+Training Tips 7

-Preventing Injuries ~Ice or Heat? ~How to Ice an Injury 10
+Preventing Injuries ~Ice or Heat? ~How to Ice an Injury 8

-Fueling up for the Races 13
+Fueling up for the Races 11

-The Power of Recovery 15
+The Power of Recovery 13

-Health and Performance Check List 17
+Health and Performance Check List 15

 Stretching 18

 Heart Rate Training Zones 21

 Half Marathon Training 23

-Training Calendars 30
+Training Calendars 29

-Training Logs 33
+Training Logs 32

-The Urban Bourbon Half Marathon presents Louisville-area walkers and runners an exciting opportunity to focus their training efforts on completing a 13.1 mile running and walking event to be held on Oct.
-22nd.
-This year's race celebrates and promotes 200 years of Louisville and Kentucky distilling history; combined with a half marathon route that starts and finishes in downtown Louisville in front of the Evan Williams Bourbon Experience on Main Street.
+On Oct.
+19, 2019, the Urban Bourbon Half Marathon presented by Jim Beam® will offer Louisvillearea walkers and runners an exciting experiential event on which to focus their training efforts.
+This year's race celebrates and promotes 200 years of Louisville and Kentucky distilling history; combined with a half marathon route that starts and finishes in downtown Louisville on Main Street.
 The course again follows the Scenic Loop in Cherokee Park and passes some of Louisville's memorable landmarks.
-The Urban Bourbon Half Marathon is restricted to those age 21 and older; participants must be age 21 by Oct.
-22, 2016.
+The Urban Bourbon Half Marathon presented by Jim Beam® is restricted to those age 21 and older; participants must be age 21 by Oct.19, 2019.

-Your decision to participate in our sixth annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
+Your decision to participate in our eighth annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
 It has been said there is strength in numbers, and as you train toward Oct.
-22, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
+19, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
 Designed by KentuckyOne Health Sports Medicine, it is a tried-and-true program that gives you the best tools and tips necessary to perform at an optimum level.
 This 12-week training program allows you to put forth your best effort in the event and, by participating in the training program, we are confident that you will not just survive, but thrive as you cross the finish line.

-The Louisville Sports Commission is a Kentucky-based 501(c)(3) organization whose mission is to attract, create and host quality sporting events in the Louisville area that increase economic vitality, enhance the quality of life, promote active lifestyles and brand Louisville as a great place to live, work and play.
+The Louisville Sports Commission is a Kentucky-based 501(c)(3) organization whose mission is to attract, create, and host quality sporting events in the Louisville area that increase economic vitality, enhance the quality of life, promote active lifestyles and brand Louisville as a great place to live, work and play.
 This event was developed to promote active lifestyles in our community, specifically to entice runners such as you to train later into the fall season.

 We have partnered with numerous local companies to enhance your race-day experience.
 We also have a dedicated race manager who brings years of knowledge and expertise as a race director to make sure your training and competition goes smoothly.
-The Kentucky Derby Festival is again providing assistance in managing the half marathon.
 During the race, hydrate with Louisville pure tap® from the Louisville Water Company and Powerade from our local Coca-Cola bottlers.
-After you cross the finish line, be sure to join us on the Belvedere for our post-race Urban Bourbon Bash that will include special Bourbon tastings, along with Falls City Beer and Bearno's pizza.
-The Louisville Crashers will once again be performing.
+After you cross the finish line, be sure to join us at 4th Street Live! for our post-race Urban Bourbon Bash that will include tastings from the Jim Beam portfolio of bourbons along with a selection of other Kentucky bourbons, pizza, beer, Kentucky burgoo and a three-hour concert by the Louisville Crashers, the region's premiere pop rock party band.
 Check our website urbanbourbonhalf.com for more information.